 By nature, Golf Course Superintendents are a modest lot.
 We tend to allow inner satisfaction with our accomplishments to keep us happy.
 Once the improvements are realized, be proud of it, show your membership the results and let them know what was gained by following the path you laid out for them.

 A Big Thanks!

 I want to thank my wonderful seasonal staff.
 Without them, all of the vision and planning would be nothing.
-Also, my full time staff, Assistant Superintendent Jake Ryan, Golf Course Technician Rob Tripp, and Equipment Manager Chad Terch.
+Also, my full-time staff, Assistant Superintendent Jake Ryan, Golf Course Technician Rob Tripp, and Equipment Manager Chad Terch.
 They make all the little things happen on a daily basis and allow me to focus on the big picture.
 For their efforts, I am eternally grateful.
-My family who listen to me talk about Northland and turfgrass management more than they probably care to.
+My family who listens to me talk about Northland and turfgrass management more than they probably care to.
 Of course, I must also thank my wife, who after all the work I put in, might just be the reason I got the job, and who quickly puts me in my place when I let work come home with me.
 Her support and understanding make everything so much easier.
 Last but not least, thank you to Golf Course Trades for giving me the opportunity to share my story with my colleagues.